The entrance to Calaveras Big Trees State Park is on the south side of the highway 4 miles from the little town of Arnold

 (number 15), another sizeable tree whose bark was removed in 1854 and shipped to the east coast to convince sceptics of the existence and scale of the sequoias.
 Shorn of its protective coating the tree soon succumbed to fire, and now just a blackened trunk remains, still bearing visible marks of the crosscut saws used to strip the bark.
 At this point the path crosses a small stream (Big Trees Creek

 ) and starts the return part of the loop, which is slightly spoilt by traffic noise, being quite close to Hwy 4 to the north.
-Stop 21 is at the Pioneer Cabin Tree
+Stop 21 is, or was, at the Pioneer Cabin Tree

 , base of which was hollowed out in the 1880s to provide a competitive attraction to the newly popular California Tunnel Tree at Wawona

 .
-The Calaveras tunnel tree is still alive but only just; its growing top has long since fallen off to leave one solitary branch bearing a few green shoots.
+For many years the Calaveras tunnel tree was alive but only just; its growing top had long since fallen off to leave one solitary branch bearing a few green shoots, but then early in 2017 the sequoia finally toppled, following a storm.

 The road to the South Grove (the Walter W Smith Memorial Parkway